tigera-solutions/Hands-on-workshop-for-Kubernetes-Security-for-AWS-Azure-and-GCP/labs.md

 ```
 Wait until installing the Calico Cloud components is finishing.
 You can see the progress in your terminal window.
 It can take up to a few minutes.

-## 3. Accessing your Calico Cloud envirnment and setting up a demo application (Lab2)
+## 3. Accessing your Calico Cloud environment and setting up a demo application (Lab2)
 #### 1. Adjust timing (faster logs -- cool for demo, not for production)
 ```
 kubectl patch felixconfiguration.p default -p '{"spec":{"flowLogsFlushInterval":"10s"}}'